Ph.D., Fellow IEEE

-Dr. Har Gobind Khorana, great Urdu Poet Dr. Muhammad Iqbal, and star cricket player in refereed journals and conferences including some widely cited papers.
-This includes papers on parallel program scheduling, survey on task graph scheduling, energy-ware performance optimization, survey on video transcoding, techniques for parallelizing scheduling and video compression, techniques for rate control and motion estimation in video coding, and survey on energy-aware task scheduling and temperature-aware task scheduling on parallel and distributed computing systems.
-He is particularly known and recognized for his research on massively parallel supercomputer design and video coding including being one of the earliest researchers who built a software-based video phone (see picture).
+Dr. Har Gobind Khorana, the great Urdu Poet Dr. Sir.
+Muhammad Iqbal, and the star cricket player in refereed journals and conferences including

+His well-known work also includes papers on parallel program scheduling, survey on task graph scheduling, energy-ware performance optimization, survey on video transcoding, techniques for parallelizing scheduling and video compression, techniques for rate control and motion estimation in video coding, and survey on energy-aware task scheduling and temperature-aware task scheduling on parallel and distributed computing systems.
+He was one of the earliest researchers who built a software-based video phone (see picture).